 Canine distemper is caused by a virus that is similar to the one that causes measles in humans.

-Dogs who are not vaccinated against the distemper virus are at high risk of infection.
+Dogs who do not receive vaccinations against the distemper virus are at high risk of infection.

 The distemper virus can adversely affect a number of body organs, including the brain, the eyes, the skin, as well as the intestinal and respiratory tracts.